corticalstack/azure-ai-foundry-examples/README.md

 # 🤖 Azure AI Foundry Examples

-This repository contains examples demonstrating how to use Azure AI Foundry services.
+This repository contains examples demonstrating how to work with Azure AI Foundry and it's assets.

 ## 🔧 Prerequisites